oxnr/awesome-notes/Business/Principles.md

 - Every second that goes by time is becoming more valuable.
 Time #1 resource.
 - Quality oder quantity always.
 - Dont read or learn.
 Observe the market and behaviour and understand whats really going on.
 Science and content will always be too late.
-- The VC game is predicated by the one unicorn out of 100 who going to pay for the fund.
+- The VC game is predicat ed by the one unicorn out of 100 who going to pay for the fund.
 - Where is the attention of the people you're trying to reach and how do you be creative on it.
 - Its just business, perspective is everything, don't make it more important than life and death.